slovnicki/beamer/README.md

 ### Books

 Here is a recreation of books example from [this article](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade) where you can learn a lot about Navigator 2.0.
-This recreation starts off with the basic books example, but then goes off in many more flows that show the full power of Beamer.
+This recreation starts off with the basic books example, but then proceeds in many more flows that show the full power of Beamer.
 See [Example](https://pub.dev/packages/beamer/example) for full application code of this example.

 <p align="center">
 <img src="https://raw.githubusercontent.com/slovnicki/beamer/master/res/example-books-v0.5.0.gif" alt="example-url-sync" style="margin-right:16px;margin-left:16px">